Skip to main content

 Democratic Republic of Congo (Katanga Province)

-One of the world's premier sources of Chrysocolla specimens.
-Congolese material is known for vivid blue-green coloring and stunning intergrowth with Malachite.
+One of the world's premier Chrysocolla sources.
+Congolese material has vivid blue-green coloring and striking intergrowth with Malachite.
 Large botryoidal specimens and carved objects are common.

 Peru

-Peruvian Chrysocolla has been valued since Inca times.
+Valued since Inca times.
 Known for rich turquoise-blue coloring and association with other copper minerals.
-Often found in the Andean copper belt at high altitudes.
+Found in the Andean copper belt at high altitudes.

 United States (Arizona, New Mexico)

-The American Southwest produces Chrysocolla in association with turquoise and other copper minerals.
+The Southwest produces Chrysocolla alongside turquoise and other copper minerals.
 Arizona specimens range from sky blue to deep blue-green.
 The Inspiration Mine in Arizona is a noted source of gem silica.

 Physical Properties